lych77/evon/README.md

 `.Emit` itself is intended to be a valid handler of the event, regardless of being a function or an object.

 Exception: for interface handlers, if the interface is not implementable within the current package ( i.e. any of its embedded interfaces that defined outside current package has unexported methods ), `.Emit` will just implement the available part of it, though not be implementing the whole interface.
-Such dispatchers are not chainable.
+Such dispatchers cannot be chained.

 ## Requirements on Handler Types